mljar/mljar-examples/auto-trading-numerai/README.md

 # MLJAR auto-trading example on Numerai data

-This is example how MLJAR python package can be used to crunch Numer.ai data.
+This is an example how MLJAR python package can be used to crunch Numer.ai data.
 This simple script do following:

  1. Login to Numer.ai.
  2. Download dataset.